MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 1. Select the  **Resource Type** (Storage Account, Synapse Workspace)

-   The **Add Private Link** pane lists resources from your tenant that you’ve got permissions to see.
+   The **Add Private Link** panel lists resources from your tenant that you’ve got permissions to see.

 1. Select the subscription, resource group, and storage account / synapse workspace.